learn-co-students/redux-reducer-online-web-ft-090919/README.md

 ## Instructions

 1. In `managePresents.js`, write a function called `managePresents()` that takes in the previous state and an action as its argument.
-Set an default value for the state argument - an object with a key, `numberOfPresents`, assigned to `0`.
+Set a default value for the state argument - an object with a key, `numberOfPresents`, assigned to `0`.

    Actions passed into this reducer will only have a _type_ attribute, so they would look something like this:

     ```js
       action = {
         type: "INCREASE"
       }
       ```

    If the reducer receives a `type` set to `"INCREASE"`, return a new state